sultan0alshami/wathiq/README.md

 ---

-**Wathiq Transport Management System** - Streamlining your business operations with modern technology.
+**Abwaab Management System** - Streamlining your business operations with modern technology.